What is Gonorrhoea?

 Did you know? …

-Gonorrhoea rates in South Africa are amongst the highest in the world, with many people having no symptoms.
+Gonorrhoea rates in South Africa are amongst the highest in the world, with many people experiencing no symptoms.

 Testing at Better2Know is fast, easy and painless.
 Our clinics will usually ask you to provide a urine sample.
 If you require a swab of the throat or rectum, we can arrange this for you.
 Please let our booking team know.

-The infection is curable and can be treated with a course of antibiotics if detected.
+The infection is curable and can be treated with a course of antibiotics.
 If you test positive, we will book you a doctor's consultation at no further cost.
-You can take your results to your own doctor, if you prefer.
+You can instead take your results to your own doctor, if you prefer.

 Gonorrhoea is one of the most important preventable causes of infertility.
 Most infected women have no symptoms until their fertility is affected.
-If left untreated, it can lead to Pelvic Inflammatory Disease (PID).
-PID can lead to infertility and potentially fatal tubal (ectopic) pregnancy.
+If left untreated, it can lead to pelvic inflammatory disease (PID) which can result in infertility and potentially fatal tubal (ectopic) pregnancy.

 Pregnant women with the infection can have higher rates of miscarriage, infection of the amniotic sac and fluid, preterm birth, and Preterm Premature Rupture of Membranes (PPROM).
 Mothers can transmit the bacteria to their unborn child during pregnancy or labour.
 Newborn infants can develop an infection most commonly in the eyes and may eventually go blind if left untreated.